Gate Set Tomography: Introduction

 Section \ref{sec:Interpretation} addresses the question ``What can you do with a GST estimate once you have it?''
 We start with the critical step of assessing goodness-of-fit and detecting \emph{model violation} or non-Markovianity (\ref{sec:GoodnessOfFit}).
 We also explain what we mean by ``Markovian'' in this context, and why model violation is associated with ``non-Markovian'' behavior.
 We then turn to the important problem of extracting simplified metrics (e.g., fidelity) from a gate set, explain why choosing a gauge is necessary, and explain how to do so judiciously using a process we call ``gauge optimization'' (\ref{sec:GaugeOpt}).
 Finally, we discuss how to place error bars around that point estimate, including how to deal with the complications induced by gauge freedom (\ref{sec:ErrorBars}).

 Appendices address some of the most technical and tangential points.
-These include the gauge (\ref{sec:Gauge}), the historically-important eLGST algorithm (\ref{sec:eLGST}), specific implementation choices made in \texttt{pyGSTi} (\ref{sec:PyGSTiImplementation}), numerical studies that support claims made in the main text (\ref{sec:NumericalVerification}), and the bias we find in a particular estimator (\ref{sec:chi2bias}).
+These include the gauge (\ref{sec:Gauge}), the historically-important eLGST algorithm (\ref{sec:eLGST}), how to deal with overcomplete data in LGST (\ref{sec:LGSTovercomplete}), specific implementation choices made in \texttt{pyGSTi} (\ref{sec:PyGSTiImplementation}), numerical studies that support claims made in the main text (\ref{sec:NumericalVerification}), and the bias we find in a particular estimator (\ref{sec:chi2bias}).
 Appendices are referenced from the text where applicable.